Hair and Skin PRP Stem Cell Rejuvenation Therapy

 DHT, or dihydrotestosterone, is an androgen hormone formed when testosterone interacts with the enzyme 5-alpha reductase.
 It is also the hormone responsible for androgenetic alopecia, or male pattern hair loss and female pattern hair loss, on account of how it causes follicular miniaturization.

 DOES PRP WORK?

 Individual results vary with each patient.
-No guarantees of success can be made but PRP preliminary studies indicate patients can respond to PRP therapy.
+No guarantees of success can be made, but PRP preliminary studies indicate patients can respond to PRP therapy.
 Some hair restoration surgeons apply PRP to the scalp for those patients who are not surgical candidates every three (3) to four (4) months.
-Other protocols will use PRP before or during surgery to insure graft survivability.
+Other protocols will use PRP before or during surgery to ensure graft survivability.